Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 2min 27s

-However there is code that must be executed in all processes, for example if we upload the checkpoints to the hub, so here we have two options, encapsulate the code in a function and decorate it with accelerator.on_main_process.
+However, there is code that must run in all processes, for example, if we upload the checkpoints to the hub, so here we have two options: wrap the code in a function and decorate it with accelerator.on_main_process

 @accelerator.on_main_process